buy the book ribbon

 Less confidence that things work "for real"

-This is a common problem in testing integration with external systems, how far should we go?
+We’re exploring a common problem in testing integration with external systems; how far should we go?
 How realistic should we make our tests?

-I’m going to suggest we stick to using mail.outbox when we’re running local tests, and we configure our FTs to just check that Docker (or, later, the staging server) seems to be able to send email (in the sense of "not crashing") and we can skip the bit where we check the email contents in our FT.
+I’m going to suggest we stick to using mail.outbox when we’re running local tests, and we configure our FTs to just check that Docker (or, later, the staging server) seems to be able to send email (in the sense of "not crashing").
+We can skip the bit where we check the email contents in our FT.
 Remember, we also have unit tests for the email content!

-I explore some of the difficulties involved in getting these kinds of tests to work in [appendix_fts_for_external_dependencies], so go check that out if this feels like a bit of a cop-out!
+I explore some of the difficulties involved in getting these kinds of tests to work in Online Appendix: Functional Tests for External Dependencies, so go check that out if this feels like a bit of a cop-out!

 Here’s where we can put an early return in the FT: